Elisabeth Joris: Biography

 Joris co-founded the group Kritisches Oberwallis and the critical newspaper Rote Anneliese.
-She worked as an elementary school teacher, and edited several works about women's and gender history in Switzerland.
+She edited several works about women's and gender history in Switzerland.
 In 1986, she published a pioneering source book about women's history in Switzerland alongside Heidi Witzig.
-In 2010, she earned a doctorate at the University of Zurich.
-Joris was a co-editor of the feminist magazine Olympe.
+Joris wrote two articles, Women, Gender, Social Movements (Switzerland) and Züblin-Spiller, Else for the International Encyclopedia of the First World War.